Peleschku/Peleschku/README.md

 - 👋 Hi, I’m @Peleschku
-- 👀 I’m interested in VFX Pipelines, video games, and cats!
+- 👀 I’m interested in UI/UX design, web design, video games, and cats!
-- 🌱 Solid knowledge and awareness of Python, PyQt5, and various (Katana, Nuke, Maya) DCC APIs (◕ ˬ ◕✿)
-- ✨ Currently learning C++ with the intention to learn ImGui and create a v basic ray racer ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧

 <!---
 Peleschku/Peleschku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.